ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/bank-manage-bank-accounts.md

 > [!TIP]
 > Use bank reconciliation to help verify that your books are up-to-date, and do not post the reconciliation until you are satisfied with the reconciliation.

-## Zobrazit související školení na webu [Microsoft Learn](/learn/paths/reconcile-bank-accounts-dynamics-365-business-central/)
+## Viz související školení na webu [Microsoft Learn](/learn/paths/reconcile-bank-accounts-dynamics-365-business-central/)

 ## Viz také